DustinScharf/AutoLoLClient/README.md

 # AutoLoLClient (LoL Instalock)
-GUI to automate things like Instalock very fast in the LoL Client
+GUI to automate things like Instalock and Instachat very fast in the LoL Client

 ### Installation
 1. Download [**AutoLoLClient**.zip](https://github.com/DustinScharf/AutoLoLClient/releases/download/v1.2/AutoLoLClient.zip "Click here to download AutoLolClient") from this repo